stormasm/ghw-doc/ghw.md

 a more sophisticated application that used [Menus](https://material-ui.com/demos/menus/) instead of [Drawers](https://material-ui.com/demos/drawers/) and that added more knowledge to understand and think about.
-Fast forward about a year, and I am finally getting around to writing all of these concepts up along with polishing up some nice repos that elucidate the concepts.
+Fast forward about a year, and I am finally getting around to writing all of these concepts up along with polishing up some nice demos that elucidate the concepts.

-All of the code repositories that this tutorial will reference uses CRA which means they all come out of the box the same way with the same cadence of commands.
+All of the demos that this tutorial will reference uses CRA which means they all come out of the box the same way with the same cadence of commands.